FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/behind-the-scenes-in-buenos-aires.md

 ### Get Involved

 Ready to start building with Filecoin Onchain Cloud?
 Join the Filecoin Code n’ Corgi Winter Build-a-thon to design your own project using Filecoin Onchain Cloud’s infrastructure.
-[Apply now](https://luma.com/b23to0at), and subscribe to the [luma calendar](https://luma.com/codencorgi?k=c&period=past) to get notified about opportunities to build with the latest Filecoin technologies at Code N’ Corgi events near you.
+Apply now _(link no longer available)_ and subscribe to the [luma calendar](https://luma.com/codencorgi?k=c&period=past) to get notified about opportunities to build with the latest Filecoin technologies at Code N’ Corgi events near you.